Saturday 26 March to Monday 29 August 2022

 The exhibitors taking part in the Harewood Biennial 2022 are:

-Mac Collins, Sebastian & Brogan Cox, Eunhye Ko, Fernando Laposse, Michael Marriott, Bobby Mills, Francisca Onumah, Celia Pym, and Robin Wood; as well as Ilse Crawford & Nanimarquina, Margent Farm, Potters for Peace, Retrouvius and the Community Clothing Initiative.
+Mac Collins, Sebastian & Brogan Cox, Eunhye Ko, Fernando Laposse, Michael Marriott, Bobby Mills, Francisca Onumah, Celia Pym, and Robin Wood; as well as Ilse Crawford & Nanimarquina, Margent Farm, Good Foundations International, Retrouvius and the Community Clothing Initiative.

 Further details of their participation will be announced in the coming months.